Factbox: UK PM's Brexit 'plan B' - What happens next in parliament?

 Supported by Graham Brady, chairman of the influential 1922 Committee of Conservative lawmakers, it calls for the backstop to be replaced with alternative arrangements to avoid a hard border in Ireland and says parliament would support May’s Brexit deal if this change were made.

-This amendment is potentially useful to the government if passed because it would show the EU there is popular support in parliament for her attempt to renegotiate.
+On Monday, May asked her lawmakers to support this amendment.
+It is potentially useful to the government if passed because it would show the EU there is popular support in parliament for her attempt to renegotiate.

 AMENDMENT G - Signed by 74 lawmakers